UNIHACK2023/Balanced-Bites/devpost.md

 ![Landing](https://github.com/UNIHACK2023/UNIHACK-23/blob/main/landing.gif)

-BalancedBites is a gut biome visualiser that gives users a snapshot of everything that they've eaten in a day.
+Balanced Bites is a gut biome visualiser that gives users a snapshot of everything that they've eaten in a day.
 Our website interface is easy to use, and it takes less than a minute to record your information and generate a bubble map of your food intake.
-The goal is to eat a diverse variety of foods across the different food groups
+The goal is to eat a diverse variety of foods across the different food groups to protect you against many chronic noncommunicable diseases, such as heart disease, diabetes and cancer.

 ## How we built it